ExpressionEngine/ExpressionEngine-User-Guide/source/cp/footer.rst

 On the right side of the footer, there are options to:

 * **Report a bug** - If you find a glitch in ExpressionEngine, we want to hear about it!
 Clicking this link will send you to our bug tracker where you can submit a new bug.
 * **Submit a new support ticket** - If you need to ask us a question about how to accomplish something in ExpressionEngine or if you're otherwise having trouble and would like our help, this link will take you directly to the support portal.
-An :ellislab:`EllisLab support subscription </support>` is required.
+An :expressionengine:`ExpressionEngine support subscription </support>` is required.
 * **Access this user guide** - Need to reference a tag?
 Or wondering what a setting in the control panel does?
 This link will send you directly to the ExpressionEngine documentation.

 License Information